-Qlik’s platform consists of several components including Qlik Sense Enterprise and Qlik Sense Cloud, as well as the Qlik Analytics Platform for developers, QlikView and Qlik NPrinting, acquired with Vizubi in 2015 for enhanced printing and page-based layout.
-Qlik DataMarket was introduced some time ago as a market providing external data for analyses such as weather or currency information.
+Qlik’s platform consists of several components including Qlik Sense Enterprise and Qlik Sense Cloud, as well as the Qlik Analytics Platform for developers, QlikView and Qlik NPrinting, acquired in 2015 for enhanced printing and page-based layout.
+The Qlik DataMarket was introduced as a marketplace providing external data for analyses such as weather and currency information.
 In 2017, Qlik acquired its Swedish partner Idevio to provide advanced features in the area of spatial analysis.
 The vendor has recently strengthened its data management portfolio.
 Podium Data (Qlik Data Catalyst) was acquired to broaden its feature set in the area of data preparation and data catalogs.
 This was followed in 2019 by the acquisition of Attunity, a data integration specialist.